OKR System Design Guide

 Design your individual OKR System based on your organization's needs

-The OKR System Design template provides a set of options and some guiding questions to get you started or continue the momentum in your organization already working with OKRs.
+This guide provides a set of options and some guiding questions to get you started or continue the momentum in your organization already using OKRs.

 Designing a customized OKR System requires a well-defined vision that includes company aspiration and current business and customer needs.
 Starting with the “why” can be a powerful first step.
 Ask yourself, your leadership team, and your co-workers these questions:

 What does the organization we want look like?
 What are the common themes?